testingautomated-usi/simple-tip/README.md

 This is the reproduction package of the paper **Simple Techniques Work Surprisingly Well for Neural Network Test Prioritization and Active Learning** by M.Weiss and P.Tonella, published at ISSTA 2022.

+⚠️ This repository is indended for reproduction of our results; dependencies are not updated on purpose.
+The repository may thus contain vulnerabilities.
+We recommend you run it in a safe environment ⚠️

 ## Getting Started: Running the Reproduction Package

 ### Dependencies